How Brisk Walking Every Day Could Help You Live Longer

 Sure, walking can get you from point A to point B. But we're also learning from a growing body of research that walking regularly (just three or more times per week ) can reduce dementia risk, and even a few minutes per day might help you drift off to sleep quicker and easier.

-How much we walk makes a difference, but how fast we walk is vital, too, according to a new study published in the International Journal of Obesity.
+How much we walk makes a difference, but how fast we walk is vital, too, according to a 2021 study published in the International Journal of Obesity.
 People who walk slower (at a pace of 20 minutes per mile or slower) are up to four times more likely to die from severe cases of COVID-19—and are twice as likely to contract a bad case of this coronavirus—than those who walk at a brisk pace (15-minute miles or quicker).

-By the time Tom Yates, PhD, a professor at the UK's University of Leicester and his colleagues released their findings, the U.S. Centers for Disease Control and Prevention (CDC) and other large, science-based organizations had pinpointed that obesity and high body mass index might put one at higher risk than an individual at a "normal" weight for COVID-19 complications.
+By the time Tom Yates, Ph.D., a professor at the UK's University of Leicester and his colleagues released their findings, the U.S. Centers for Disease Control and Prevention (CDC) and other large, science-based organizations had pinpointed that obesity and high body mass index might put one at higher risk than an individual at a "normal" weight for COVID-19 complications.
 This walking study was the first to correlate fitness abilities and COVID-19 risk.

-"Fast walkers can live up to 20 years longer," professor Yates tells The Daily Mail.
+"Fast walkers can live up to 20 years longer," professor Yates told The Daily Mail.
 "It improves cardiovascular fitness, which is a measure of how efficient your heart is, and your ability to utilize oxygen, which is an indicator of fitness."